1904labs/streaming-data-pipeline/README.md

 Open up a connection per partition, instead of per row:
 Link to google slide here.

-### Join the review data with teh user data into a Scala case class.
+### Join the review data with the user data into a Scala case class.

 Verify the joined output using the console sink provided.